nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 These two issues alone have made me give up on two different frameworks; it was just to cumbersome to bend deserialization to my will.

-## 6. Syntax validation
+## 6. Request validation

-Input / syntax validation can be done in several ways.
+Server-side request validation can be done in several ways.

-The naive approach is to check each input field for their associated type and basic requirements.
+The naive approach is to check each field for their associated type and basic requirements "manually".
 To reduce boilerplate libraries and/or utility functions are used.
 After all these years I still use this naive approach regularly, particularly for microservices.

 One of my favourite tools is <a href="https://json-schema.org/" target="_blank">JSON schema</a> which specifies validation rules like so: